Intersections of randomly translated sets: Limit theorem for intersections of translated elements of the extended convex ring

 The zero cell $Z$ of the tessellation is a regular closed random set.
 Indeed, $Z$ is a convex closed subset of $\R^d$.
 Moreover, all half-spaces from \eqref{eq:Z} contain the origin in their interior almost surely, so that the interior of $Z$ is not empty with probability one.

-The statement follows by Lemma~\ref{lemma:conv-reg-clo}, taking into account that $n^\gamma X_n$ is regular closed random set by Lemma~\ref{lemma:Xnregclo} for each $n\in \N$ and $Z$ is a regular closed random set. \end{proof}
+The convergence of $n^\gamma\cl(X_n^c)$ in distribution to $\cl(Z^c)$ follows by Lemma~\ref{lemma:conv-reg-clo}, taking into account that $n^\gamma X_n$ is a regular closed random set by Lemma~\ref{lemma:Xnregclo} for each $n\in \N$ and $Z$ is a regular closed random set.

+Let $K$ be a non-empty regular closed convex set.
+By Lemma 7.4 in \cite{ARXIV} and the continuity theorem, the sequence of random sets $n^{\gamma} X_n$ converges in distribution $Z$ as $n\to\infty$. \end{proof}

 It depends on the support of $\hat{\nu}$ in (\ref{support}), whether the zero cell $Z$ is unbounded or bounded almost surely.
-It is easy to check that the support of $\hat{\nu}$ is contained in a closed hemisphere of $\Sphere$ if and only if $Z$ is unbounded almost surely.
+The support of $\hat{\nu}$ is contained in a closed hemisphere of $\Sphere$ if and only if $Z$ is unbounded almost surely.
+Indeed, assume that the support of $\hat{\nu}$ is contained in a closed hemisphere of $\Sphere$, then the dual cone of the cone generated by the support of $\hat{\nu}$ is contained in $Z$ a.s. by construction.
+Assume that $Z$ is unbounded a.s., it follows from the construction of $Z$ that there is at least a fixed $u\in\Sphere$ such that no hyperplane generated by $\sP_K$ intersects the cone generated by $u$.
+Then the support of $\hat{\mu}$ must be contained in the dual cone of the cone generated by $u$, which is a closed hemisphere of $\Sphere$.

-If $K$ is compact, the sequence of random compact sets $n^\gamma X_n$ can converge in distribution to a random set which is unbounded almost surely, while if $K$ is unbounded, the sequence of random unbounded closed sets $n^\gamma X_n$ can converge in distribution to a random compact set.
+Assume that $K$ is a convex body whose interior is non-empty, the sequence of random convex bodies $n^\gamma X_n$ generated by $K$ can converge in distribution to a random set which is unbounded almost surely.

 \begin{example} Let $K$ be the unit ball centred in the origin and let $\mu$ be a probability measure whose limit of the density function $g$ has support contained in a closed hemisphere so that the support of $\hat{\nu}$ is also contained in a closed hemisphere.
 Then the sequence of random sets $n^\gamma X_n$ converges in distribution to a random set which is unbounded almost surely. \end{example}